bringg/spark-nanny/README.md

 To release a new version of `spark-nanny` do the following:

-1. Create and push a new version tag (e.g. `0.0.8`)
-2. Docker hub auto build will build a new version of the with the same tag
+1. Create and push a new version tag (e.g. `0.0.8`), docker hub auto build will build a new version of the with the same tag
 3. Increment the `appVersion` and `version` in `charts/spark-nanny/chart.yaml`
 4. Merge the changes to `main` branch